Adriana1013/Employee-Tracker/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database

+## Resources
+Used Section 12, activities 11 & 28 as reference for this homework assignment from our curriculum.